sourcegraph/language-server-protocol/extension-files.md

   /* ... all fields from the base ClientCapabilities ... */

   /**
-   * The client provides support for workspace/glob.
+   * The client provides support for workspace/files.
    */
-  globProvider?: boolean;
+  filesProvider?: boolean;
   /**
    * The client provides support for textDocument/content.
    */